hdeiner/flyway-oracle-ods-sample/README.md

     1. Bring up the Oracle container
     2. Create a database for Flyway to manage
     3. Simulate ODS creation of DDL and DML
+    4. Simulate a migration (add a new table, split data between the tables)
-    4. Bring down the database container.
+    5. Bring down the database container.